 One of the most crucial components of improving our self esteem is practicing self compassion, acceptance and love.
 If we accept and love us, we feel good about ourselves, dissociating ourselves from any flaws and self judgments so we can accept all aspects of who we are.
 Self acceptance is unconditional so we have no need for external approval.

-Combining some of the techniques we have already discussed, as part of your morning meditation, incorporate a mantra that is worded without judgment, that supports your personal attributes.
+Let’s combine some of the techniques we have already discussed.
+As part of your morning meditation, incorporate a mantra that is worded without judgment.
+That supports your personal attributes.
 Try phrases like; ‘I am enough, I am worthy, I am loved, I am safe, I am capable, I am beautiful, I am powerful, I am strong, I am trustworthy, I am talented, I am blessed.’
-Choose 5-6 that work for you, or create your own phrases and repeat them to yourself each morning when you wake and again before you go to sleep at night.
+Choose 5-6 that work for you.
+Or create your own phrases and repeat them to yourself each morning when you wake and again before you go to sleep at night.

-By practicing self love and acceptance regularly, we are creating a stronger core to battle and question our inner critic and learning not to rely on any external sources to boost our mood.
-We are strengthening our self image so that next time something doesn’t go to plan, it will not affect our self esteem.
+By practicing self love and acceptance regularly, we are creating a stronger core to battle and question our inner critic.
+We are learning not to rely on any external sources to boost our mood.
+We are strengthening our self image.
+So next time something doesn’t go to plan, it will not affect our self esteem.

-The concept of being perfect and flawless is prime ground for our self critic to take over and beat us down, telling us how much we have failed.
-Perfectionism has it’s benefits, it can motivate us to achieve what most people will see as unattainable goals, and the high we receive when these goals are achieved is incomparable.
+The concept of being perfect and flawless is prime ground for our self critic to take over and beat us down.
+It tells us how much we have failed.
+Perfectionism has it’s benefits.
+It can motivate us to achieve what most people will see as unattainable goals.
+The high we receive when these goals are achieved is incomparable.
 However, the greater our drive for perfectionism, the harder we are on ourselves when we do not accomplish these goals fully.

 I suggest beginning by altering the language we use here, changing ‘perfection’ for ‘striving for excellence’.
 This language can help trick our brain into realising it’s a journey, we are striving for the end goal and any setbacks are only temporary.